PureStorage-OpenConnect/cbs-deploy-bicep/README.md

 business interruption, loss of business information, or other pecuniary loss), even if such person has been advised of the possibility of such damages.*

+## Contributing

+We welcome contributions to our project!
+Here's how you can report issues or submit pull requests:

+### Reporting Issues

+If you encounter any bugs or issues while using our project, please report them by creating an issue in our GitHub repository.
+Here's how you can do it:

+1. Go to the **Issues** tab of our repository and click on the **New Issue** button.
+2. Choose the appropriate issue template, if available, or create a blank issue.
+3. Provide a descriptive title and detailed information about the issue, including steps to reproduce it, expected behavior, and any relevant screenshots or logs.
+4. Submit the issue.

+Our team will review the issue and provide updates on its status.
+Thank you for helping us improve our project!

+### Submitting Pull Requests

+If you have made changes to the code that you would like to contribute back to the project, you can do so by submitting a pull request.
+Here's how you can do it:

+1. Fork our repository and create a new branch for your changes.
+2. Make your changes and commit them to your branch.
+3. Push your changes to your forked repository.
+4. Go to the **Pull Requests** tab of our repository and click on the **New Pull Request** button.
+5. Choose your forked repository and branch as the source, and our repository as the destination.
+6. Provide a descriptive title and detailed information about your changes.
+7. Submit the pull request.

+Our team will review your changes and provide feedback.
+If everything looks good, we will merge your changes into our repository.
+Thanks for your contribution!

 ## Authors